 Counting strokes.
 Alternating breaths.
-Then, green blue white brown.
-Mouth a crooked OH as her chin turns to suck in the air now blue.
+Green blue white brown.
+Mouth a crooked OH as the chin turns to suck in the air now blue.
 Left right left right.
 Now white.
 Now green.
 Counting backward from nine and down again.
-Opening her eyes under water she only sees the brown of the lagoon.
+Opening eyes under water they see only the brown of the lagoon.
 When she reaches her destination – the dead center – she stops.
 Her legs hang down to where the sun hasn’t penetrated, where the water numbs her legs.

 Treading water, quivering, she turns, flips around fish-like.
 Her body remembering its turning because a body holds a memory — a memory she’s held from countless turns in swimming pools.
 Here, she turns without a wall to guide her, tumbles like a seashell rolling in a wave and swims fifty strokes back, concentrating only on each stroke, each breath, each kick propelling her.
 Only that.
 Her body moving.